rancher/rke2/developer-docs/upgrading_kubernetes.md

 * Update the line: `latest: <release>` to be the recent release. e.g. `v1.18.13+rke2r1`.
 * Verify updated in the JSON output from a call [here](https://update.rke2.io/).

+### Promoting to Stable

+After 24 hours, we'll promote the release to stable by updating the channel server's config as we did at above, however this time changing "latest" to "stable".
+We need to do the same thing for RPM's too.
+This involves the same steps for RPM releases but changing "latest" to "stable" in the release name.
+E.g. `v1.18.13+rke2r1.stable.0`.